Volunteer Agenda 2022

 2:00 pm until dark is vetting, if you are a scribe, please be here to help your vet!

 VOLUNTEERS, you should have a meal ticket from me to eat dinner.
-It is a share a dish, we will be providing hotdogs or something.
+The restaurant will be catering lasagna, salad and garlic bread.

 Sunday: